Reservoir Computing with Magnetic Thin Films: Introduction

 Performing machine learning at `the edge' is a growing area of interest, where inference is performed locally in real time ~\cite{shi2016edge,chen2019deep,wang2020convergence}.
 Embedded devices that can perform complex information processing without the need to outsource to remote servers are ideal for real-time applications.
-However, current systems are limited by processing speeds, memory, size, and power consumption.
+Current digital technology is limited by processing speeds, memory, size, and power consumption.
 Unconventional hardware is a potential alternative to classical computing hardware, with low-energy consumption, inherent parallelism, and no separation between processor and memory (the von Neumann bottleneck)~\cite{adamatzky2016advancesv2}.
-Neuro-inspired hardware~\cite{young2019review} is one route to embed machine learning at the edge, another is to exploit embodied computation in novel dynamical systems.
+Neuro-inspired hardware~\cite{young2019review} is one possible route to embed machine learning at the edge, another is to exploit embodied computation in novel dynamical systems.

-By design, neural-based hardware implements the abstract behaviour of neurons and their connectivity at the lowest circuit level, e.g.\ weighted summation, threshold functions, synapses.
+By design, neuromorphic hardware implements the abstract behaviour of neurons and their connectivity at the lowest circuit level, e.g.\ weighted summation, threshold functions, synapses.
 This typically requires a combination of simpler components to implement the model.
 For example, a single neuron with conventional complementary metal–oxide–semiconductor technology takes 10s to 100s of transistors to replicate a neuron-synapse circuit~\cite{indiveri2011neuromorphic,jo2010nanoscale}.
-Another option is to force the neuron model directly onto the material to improve energy-efficiency and reduce the physical footprint, yet model constraints may require removal of useful natural properties (e.g.\ variability in components) or require additional engineering~\cite{xia2019memristive}.
-Here we demonstrate an alternative approach exploiting the dynamical behaviours of neural systems without the direct implementation of neural units, allowing further reductions in size and efficiency.
+Another option is to force the neuron model directly onto the material to improve energy-efficiency and reduce the physical footprint, for example, using memristor technology~\cite{caravelli2018memristors,xia2019memristive,Ye2022}.
+However, neural-like representations (e.g. spike trains) and model constraints may require removal of useful natural properties (e.g.\ variability in components) or require additional engineering such as material optimisation or adding artificial memory.

-Dynamical properties that occur naturally within complex materials, such as memory, nonlinear oscillation, and chaos can be directly exploited for computation, with less top-down engineering of the material.
-However, the discovery and control of intractable or unknown material properties raises new challenges.
+Here we take an alternative approach, exploiting the dynamical behaviours of nonlinear systems.
+As dynamical properties, such as memory and nonlinear oscillation, can occur naturally in complex materials, using these properties directly promises to be a more efficient approach than implementing specific neural units.